Your step-by-step guide on how to send post from Japan

 However, even if you go about it on your own, you should be able to manage with our guide.

-Create your label
+2. Create your label

-• Sender information
+• Sender information — your name and Japanese address

-• Recipient information
+• Recipient information — name, address, and contact details

-Order a plastic pouch
+3. Order a plastic pouch (optional but recommended)

-Take your package to the post office
+4. Take your package to the post office

 Gift ideas to send from Japan

 There are many wonderful items you can buy from Japan to send your family and friends back home as gifts.
 Popular ideas include confectionery and chocolate, especially Kit Kat bars.
-There are many unique flavours available only in Japan, including limited edition and seasonal specialties
+There are many unique flavors available only in Japan, including limited edition and seasonal specialties

-For more articles about the Japanese language, society, culture and traditions, visit our blog
+For more articles about the Japanese language, society, culture, and traditions, visit our blog

 Share this article